Promoting British Values and SMSC

 This is achieved through enhancing students understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHCEE.
 All students are regularly asked if they feel safe at school.

 For more information about how the school seeks to promote key British values, contact a member of the School Leadership Team who will be happy to provide further information.

 Student Reflection Books

-Twice a morning in form time our students complete their reflection books.
+Twice a week in form time our students complete their reflection books.
 This give them time to consider and reflect on various different subjects and events that take place.
 It allows them to express their options and test their knowledge about these subjects.

 Here are a few examples from our students